Jurian/MazeSolver/README.md

 ## Import

-The software can import clean images of mazes
+The software can import clean images of mazes.
+Examples of importable images are in the ~/res directory.

 ## Generate